-Whether you decide to make Instagram one of your main SMM channels or just a minor traffic-generation platform, learning how to use it will only work to your advantage.
+Whether you decide to make Instagram one of your main social media marketing channels or just a minor traffic-generation platform, learning how to use it will only work to your advantage.

-Sheila Flores, Instagram power user @sheyfm with over 10k followers, gives you a few brutally honest tips to get started with a punch:
+Sheila Flores, Instagram power user @sheilaflores__ with over 22k followers, gives you a few brutally honest tips to get started with a punch:

 The basics in a nutshell: